apcode/tensorflow_fasttext/README.md

-As well as using `predictor.py` to run a saved model to provide predictions, it is easy to serve a saved model using Tensorflow Serving and gRPC.
-There is a supplied simple rpc client (`predictor_client.py`) that provides predictions by using a gRPC server.
+As well as using `predictor.py` to run a saved model to provide predictions, it is easy to serve a saved model using Tensorflow Serving with a client server setup.
+There is a supplied simple rpc client (`predictor_client.py`) that provides predictions by using tensorflow server.

 First make sure you install the tensorflow serving binaries.
 Instructions are [here](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/setup.md#installing-the-modelserver).